Before sending RFRs:

 - Has the employee been in a job at a higher pay grade within the past two years?
 If so, the employee’s salary will be calculated as a restoration and the employee may lose money as a result.

-Please email all Requests for Classification Review (RFRs) to DHR.Classification@vermont.gov.
+Managers at Department and Agencies should submit completed RFR’s to their DHR Representatives or Business Partner.
+For Field Operations staff, please email all complete Requests for Classification Review (RFRs) to DHR.Classification@vermont.gov.
 Please do not send multiple copies of the same RFR in various formats (email & hard copy).
 It is extremely confusing and slows us down as we try to reconcile the duplicate submissions.

 - Do not copy the classification analyst, the DHR.Positions email, or the Division Director.

 - Do not send originals if you send the RFR via email.

 - We will continue to accept RFRs that are hand carried, or sent in US or Pink Mail.
 However, for tracking purposes it is best to send them via email.

 - Retain a copy for your reference until the classification review is complete.

 - Please note - RFRs reviewed by Classification Committees must be complete, fully signed, and submitted to DHR before committee review.